-> By 1806 Nicholson gave his address as Roundhay Park, although it is not clear exactly when his new mansion house was complete.
+By 1806 Nicholson gave his address as Roundhay Park, although it is not clear exactly when his new mansion house was complete.
 A plan of the park made at the time of the purchase in 1803 shows that Nicholson worked with the existing topography, and retained the plantations already in situ when developing the new pleasure ground.
-The sham castle, top lake, and a haha had been created by 1811 when they are mentioned in a newspaper report of trespass within the grounds.
+By 1807 it was said that Nicholson was ’embellishing’ estate at ‘no small expense’, and the sham castle, top lake, and a haha had been created by 1811 when they are mentioned in a newspaper report of trespass within the grounds.

 The castle was constructed as an eye-catcher from the mansion, and also functioned as a belvedere and summerhouse.
 It is an elaborate construction with squat towers, a central arch, and a cross passage within.
 Above is a room that was used for shooting lunches and picnic parties, and the battlemented roof offered views of the woodland and lakes (a second, the Waterloo Lake, was added by damming a beck in 1815).
 The construction is attributed to George Nettleton, stonemason, of Roundhay, but the name of the designer is yet to be discovered.